artikcloud/sample-nodejs-createScene/readme.md

 v5.8.1
 ```

-2. You should be familiar with ARTIK cloud services to create an application, device types, and adding devices into your account.
+2. You should be familiar with how to create an application, create device types, and add devices to your ARTIK cloud services account.

 ### Setup / Installation

-1. Create a Device Type (or existing one) which has defined the "setOn" and "setOff" actions.
+1. Create a device type (or find an existing one) which has defined the `setOn` and `setOff` Actions.
-2. Add 2 device instances (of above Device Type) and note down the "device Id" from [Device Dashboard](https://my.artik.cloud/devices).
+2. Add 2 device instances (of above device type) and note the "device ID" from the [Devices dashboard](https://my.artik.cloud/devices).
-3. [Create an Application](https://developer.artik.cloud/documentation/user-management/authentication.html) (or existing one).
-Be sure your application set "Read and Write" permissions to add a special device type Scene with the unique name: cloud.artik.scene.
+3. [Create an application](https://developer.artik.cloud/documentation/user-management/authentication.html) (or use an existing one).
+Be sure your application has set "Read and Write" permissions on a special device type named "Scene" with the unique name: cloud.artik.scene.
 This will enable the Scenes API to work.
-Additionally, be sure your application has added and set "Read and Write" permissions for your Device Type from step #1.
+Additionally, be sure your application has added and set "Read and Write" permissions on your device type from Step 1.
-4. Login to your newly created application and note down the "user token".
+4. Login to your newly created application and note the "user token".

 ### **Code setup**

-1. Edit the `config.json` and add your "user token" and the 2 device Ids retrieved earlier.
+1. Edit the `config.json` and add your "user token" and the 2 device IDs retrieved earlier.

 ```javascript
 {